 About the course

-This one-year PGCE Secondary Education with QTS (Biology) course will prepare you to teach the 11-16 age range.
+Our one-year PGCE Secondary Education with QTS (Biology) course will prepare you to teach the 11-16 age range.
 You will develop your subject specialist knowledge and gain hands-on classroom experience.
-On successful completion of the course you will be ready to start your teaching career and your first teaching year (NQT year) within the secondary school sector.
+On successful completion of the course you will be ready to start your teaching career within the secondary school sector.

 The course programme is divided into two main themes:

-We will help you explore and develop your own creative thinking, your teaching skills and curriculum knowledge in order to deliver this in a language that children understand.
-We will cover themes including inclusion, how young people learn, behaviour management, assessment, creative and innovative teaching methods and designing learning.
-You will gain a greater understanding of current professional issues in secondary schools and begin to develop your own educational philosophy.
+We’ll prepare you for the classroom, allowing you to develop your teaching skills and understanding of how to meet the needs of all learners.
+Themes include how young people learn, teaching and learning techniques to support pupils’ progress; behaviour management, assessment, inclusive, creative and innovative teaching methods and how to plan lessons and sequences of lessons.
+You will research evidence based learning theories, gain a greater understanding of current professional issues in secondary schools and begin to develop your own educational philosophy.

-In school you will have a Professional Mentor and a Subject Mentor to support you through your studies.
-You will receive in-house training on a variety of topics including literacy and numeracy, behaviour management, the examination process and much more.
-You will gain experience in both the curriculum and pastoral care of pupils and have access to a range of professionals to support you with your classroom practice.
+In school you will receive in-house training on a variety of topics including literacy and numeracy, behaviour management and the examination process etc. You will gain experience in both the curriculum and pastoral care of pupils and have access to a range of professionals to support you with your classroom practice.

 You will be shortlisted for interview based on your application.
 The interview process typically lasts for half a day.
 The following selection procedures are designed to assess your suitability to train to teach: